Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Description

 pine grosbeakThe pine grosbeak is 9-10 inches in length with a wingspan of 12-13 inches.
-It has a strong, short, cone-shaped bill; a long, slightly forked tail; and dark brown wings with white bars.
+It is a sturdy bird with a strong, short, cone-shaped bill; a long, slightly forked tail; and dark brown wings with white bars.
 The male has a rose-red head, breast, and back.
 The female has a yellowish-brown head and a gray breast and belly.

 Range